kantskycao/kantskycao.github.io/index.md

 ## About Me

 I am currently an associate professor at Zhejiang University, specializing in the control and planning of aerial robotic systems.
 I received my Bachelor’s degree in aerospace engineering from Harbin Engineering University in 2013 and my Ph.D. in the same field from Beihang University in 2018.
 From 2018 to 2019, I served as a Research Scientist at the Southwest China Research Institute of Electronic Equipment.
-I then worked as a Research Fellow at the School of Engineering, Westlake University from 2019 to 2024.
-I am passionate about developing intelligent and practical robotic systems, and I am always open to collaborations and research opportunities in robotics, autonomous systems, and related fields.
+I then worked as a Research Fellow at the School of Engineering at Westlake University from 2019 to 2024.
+I am passionate about developing intelligent, practical robotic systems and am always open to collaborations and research opportunities in robotics, autonomous systems, and related fields.

 ## Research Interests